ScienceNLP-Lab/Citation-Integrity/README.md

-# Citation-Integrity
-Natural language processing to assess and improve citation integrity in biomedical publications

 # Assessing Citation Integrity in Biomedical Publications: Annotation and NLP Models

 This folder will contain the citation accuracy classification code for the paper "[Assessing Citation Integrity in Biomedical Publications: Corpus Annotation and NLP Models]."
 Partial code was borrowed from the folder (https://github.com/dwadden/multivers/tree/main).